Cheap Golf in Scottsdale: 10 Affordable Courses Under $100

 Can you golf in Scottsdale for under $50?

-Absolutely.
+Yes.
 Summer rates at most municipal and semi-private courses range from $24-$45.
-Even during winter, twilight rates at courses like Papago, Continental, and Paradise Valley stay under $50.
+Even in winter, twilight rates at Papago, Continental, and Paradise Valley stay under $50.

 When is the cheapest time to golf in Scottsdale?

-Summer (June-September) offers the lowest rates, with prices 60-80% below winter peak.
-Within summer, super twilight times (3-5 PM depending on month) provide the deepest discounts, though you may not finish 18 holes before dark.
+Summer (June-September), 60-80% below winter peak.
+Within summer, super twilight (3-5 PM) gives you the deepest discounts, though you may not finish 18 before dark.

-Yes.
-Papago Golf Club ranks among Arizona's best public courses regardless of price, while Continental, Paradise Valley, and Coronado all offer well-maintained conditions and enjoyable layouts that rival many higher-priced options.
+Papago ranks among Arizona's best public courses at any price.
+Continental, Paradise Valley, and Coronado all offer conditions and layouts that compete with courses charging twice as much.

-Do you need to be a Scottsdale resident to get cheap rates?
+Do you need to be a Scottsdale resident for cheap rates?

 What's the best way to book affordable tee times?

-Use GolfNow, TeeOff, or Supreme Golf to compare rates across multiple courses.
-Book 1-2 weeks in advance for best selection, or check for last-minute hot deals 24-48 hours before your desired play date.
+GolfNow, TeeOff, or Supreme Golf to compare rates.
+Book 1-2 weeks out for best selection, or check for last-minute hot deals 24-48 hours before your target date.

-Summer visitors willing to brave early morning heat unlock the best values, with championship-quality courses dropping to $30-$60.
-Winter golfers can still find affordable options through twilight times, weekday play, and focusing on undervalued municipal gems.
+Summer visitors unlock the best values, with strong courses dropping to $30-$60.
+Winter golfers can still save through twilight rates, weekday play, and undervalued munis.